They Live: Themes

-Carpenter has said that the film's political commentary derives from his dissatisfaction with then-U.S. President Ronald Reagan's economic policies—also known as Reaganomics—and what Carpenter viewed as increasing commercialization in both the popular culture and politics of the era.
+Carpenter has said that the film's political commentary derives from his dissatisfaction with then–U.S. President Ronald Reagan's economic policies—also known as Reaganomics—and what Carpenter viewed as increasing commercialization in both the popular culture and politics of the era.

-Upon the film's release, Carpenter remarked, "The picture's premise is that the 'Reagan Revolution' is run by aliens from another galaxy.
+In an interview given around the time of the film's release, Carpenter remarked, "The picture's premise is that the 'Reagan Revolution' is run by aliens from another galaxy.
 Free enterprisers from outer space have taken over the world, and are exploiting Earth as if it's a third world planet.
-As soon as they exhaust all our resources, they'll move on to another world...
-I began watching TV again.
-I quickly realized that everything we see is designed to sell us something. ...
+As soon as they exhaust all our resources, they'll move on to another world...I began watching TV again.
+I quickly realized that everything we see is designed to sell us something....
 It's all about wanting us to buy something.
 The only thing they want to do is take our money."
 To this end, Carpenter thought of sunglasses as being the tool to seeing the truth, which "is seen in black and white.
 It's as if the aliens have colonized us.
 That means, of course, that Ted Turner is really a monster from outer space."
 The director commented on the alien threat in an interview: "They want to own all our businesses.
 A Universal executive asked me, 'Where's the threat in that?
 We all sell out every day.'
 I ended up using that line in the film."
 The aliens were deliberately made to look like ghouls, according to Carpenter, who said "The creatures are corrupting us, so they, themselves, are corruptions of human beings."

+In another interview, Carpenter clarified that his criticisms of society and the film business contained in the film were not entirely serious.
+He stated in American Cinematographer, "I've made a lot of money in the film business the way it is run today, and I am a complete capitalist.
+I'm just advocating a little humanity in the world.
+In order to do that, you have to go strong in the other direction, be a little outrageous.
+It’s fun to attack the status quo."

 In 2017, in response to neo-Nazi interpretations of the film's themes, Carpenter further clarified that the film "is about yuppies and unrestrained capitalism" and "has nothing to do with Jewish control of the world".